 - Muffins will keep at room temperature in a sealed container for 3 days.

-- Baked muffins can be stored in the freezer for up to 3 months, tightly wrapped in foil and stored in a freezer safe container.
+- Baked muffins can be stored in the freezer for up to 3 months in a freezer-safe container.